cfbolz/pypy-15-blog/blogpost.rst

 Particularly also the sprints became expensive given that those were just volunteers doing this as a kind of weird hobby.
-Therefore a couple of people of the project got together to apply for an EU grant in the framework programme 6 to solve these money problems (this was suggested and pushed by Jacob Halén and Laura Creighton, as well as Anders Lehmann).
+Therefore a couple of people of the project got together to apply for an EU grant in the framework programme 6 to solve these money problems.
 In mid-2004 that application proved to be successful.
 And so the project got a grant of a couple of a million Euro for two years to be able to employ some of the core developers and to make it possible for them work on the project full time.
 The EU grant went to seven